Adyen/adyen-commercetools/README.md

 ## Notification module [![Docker Pulls](https://img.shields.io/docker/pulls/commercetools/commercetools-adyen-integration-notification)](https://hub.docker.com/r/commercetools/commercetools-adyen-integration-notification)

-Notification module is a public service which receives notifications sent by Adyen, processes them and saves on a commercetools project.
+Notification module is a public service which receives notifications sent by Adyen, processes them and saves on the commercetools project.

 For more info, go to the [Notification module](./notification/README.md).